Major reasons to serve this airport

 - The Port of Rotterdam is one of the largest international seaports in the world and is situated within a 60km radius from Schiphol.

-- The Netherlands ranks 3 on the list of largest port of Europe and ranks 5 in the world on the list of ‘Effective Government’
+- The Netherlands ranks third on the list of the largest ports in Europe and ranks fifth in the world on the list of ‘Effective Government’.

-- Amsterdam ranks 9 in the world for most popular city to organise a congress.
+- Amsterdam ranks ninth in the world for most popular city to organise a congress.

-- Famous Dutch people: Vincent van Gogh, Rembrandt van Rijn, Gerard Adriaan Heineken, Anthony “The Flying Dutchman” Fokker, Anne Frank, DJ Tiësto, Johan Cruijff, Anton Philips.
+- Famous Dutch people: Vincent van Gogh, Rembrandt van Rijn, Gerard Adriaan Heineken, Anthony “The Flying Dutchman” Fokker, Anne Frank, DJ Tiësto, Johan Cruijff and Anton Philips.

 Reasons why the Netherlands ranks high in Europe in “best business location to establish a company” and why it is worldwide one of the “best countries to do business in”: